the-guild-org/gateways-benchmark/scenarios/fed-v1-ramping-vus/README.md

-## Overview for scenario: `ramping-vus`
+## Overview for scenario: `fed-v1-ramping-vus`

-This scenario runs 4 servics and a GraphQL gateway with Federation spec, and runs a heavy query.
+This scenario runs 4 subgraphs and a GraphQL gateway with Federation v1 spec, and runs a heavy query.
 We are running a heavy load of concurrent VUs to measure response time and other stats, during stress.
 It measure things like memory usage, CPU usage, response times.
 It also includes a summary of the entire execution, and metrics information about HTTP execution times.

 This scenario was trying to reach 1000 concurrent VUs over 60s